-• Autonomous and remotely operated marine equipment (Refer to Chapter 2 of Code)
+Autonomous and remotely operated marine equipment (Refer to Chapter 3 of Code)

 Small, light surface and sub-surface vessels which are not capable of inflicting significant damage or causing significant safety risks.
+This category is a sub-set of the survey-exempt vessel category.

 Note.
-Guidance on the size, weight and speed limitations of this scheme is provided in Chapter 2.
+Guidance on the size, weight and speed limitations of this scheme is provided in Chapter 3 of the Code.

-• Survey-exempt vessels (Refer to Chapter 3 of Code)
+Survey-exempt vessels (Refer to Chapter 2 of Code)